 Other applications of vision products in the security space include wrong-way detection and trajectory tracking.
 These types of algorithm can be used in airport exit lanes, where security managers want to identify people entering the restricted area from the main terminal.
 This responsibility has historically been given to security guards; however, vision technology can reduce security guard costs for airport operators and increase the accuracy of the security system.

 Other applications in the security market include behavior recognition algorithms such as “slip and fall” and abandoned/left object detection.
 These applications are less developed than the perimeter detection systems, but will provide powerful tools for security managers over the coming years.

-What are the primary embedded vision products used in security?
+What are the primary vision products used in security?

-The primary embedded vision products in the physical security market are network cameras, encoders, NVRs, DVRs and intelligent appliances.
-The majority of products are supplied by established video surveillance vendors.
+The primary vision products in the physical security market are network cameras, encoders, NVRs (network video recorders), DVRs (digital video recorders) and intelligent appliances.
+Established video surveillance vendors supply the majority of these products.
 These vendors either develop analytics in-house or embed third party algorithms from video content analysis software developers.
 Consequently, growth in the market is heavily driven by what these vendors decide to do and the extent to which they commit to intelligent video.

 Who are the main suppliers of embedded vision products in security?

-The embedded vision product market for physical security applications is comprised of traditional video surveillance manufacturers, such as Bosch Security Systems, Honeywell and NICE Systems.
+The vision product market for physical security applications is primarily comprised of traditional video surveillance manufacturers such as Bosch Security Systems, Honeywell and NICE Systems.
 These companies have made a strong commitment to the intelligent video surveillance device market.

-There are also dedicated video analytics device manufacturers active in the market: VideoIQ and SightLogix are two examples of this type of vendor. ioimage was another dedicated VCA device manufacturer; however, it was recently acquired by DVTel, a video surveillance vendor active in the security industry.
+There are also dedicated video analytics device manufacturers active in the market; VideoIQ and SightLogix are two examples of this type of vendor. ioimage, another dedicated VCA device manufacturer, was recently acquired by DVTel, a video surveillance vendor active in the security industry.